yseulthb/yseulthb.github.io/_pages/projects.md

 ---

 ### Internship proposals / Offres de stage
-- Master level
+- Master level (5-6 months, funded)
-- Bachelor or Master level
+- Bachelor or Master level (3-8 weeks, not funded)

 ### Project 1: Mate preference and natural statistics in darters 🐟
 We are designing and conducting several behavioural experiments to understand how natural statistics influence mate preferences in the Darter fish (*Etheostoma*).
 We rely on artificial neural networks to create novel visual stimuli that mimic natural statistics and investigate their relationship with preferences. <br>